 Significant Customers and Credit Risk.
 Panhandle manages trade credit risks to minimize exposure to uncollectible trade receivables.
 Prospective and existing customers are reviewed for creditworthiness based upon pre-established standards.
 Customers that do not meet minimum standards are required to provide additional credit support.
-Panhandle utilizes the allowance method for recording its allowance for uncollectible accounts which is primarily based on the application of historical bad debt percentages applied against Panhandle's aged accounts receivable.
+Panhandle utilizes the allowance method for recording its allowance for uncollectible accounts, which is primarily based on the application of historical bad debt percentages applied against Panhandle's aged accounts receivable.
 Increases in the allowance are recorded as a component of operation expenses.
 Reductions in the allowance are recorded when receivables are written off.
-Panhandle has an allowance for doubtful accounts totaling \$1,289,000 and \$1,289,000 at March 31, 2005 and December 31, 2004, respectively, relating to its trade receivables.
+Panhandle had allowances for doubtful accounts totaling \$1,172,000 and \$1,289,000 at September 30, 2005 and December 31, 2004, respectively, relating to its trade receivables.

-Accounting for Retirement Benefits.
-To account for other postretirement benefit costs, Panhandle follows SFAS No. 106, "Employers' Accounting for Postretirement Benefits Other Than Pensions", and SFAS No. 132R, "Employers' Disclosures about Pensions and Other Postretirement Benefits," as amended.
+Accounting for Postretirement Benefits.
+To account for postretirement benefit costs other than pensions, Panhandle follows SFAS No. 106, Employers' Accounting for Postretirement Benefits Other Than Pensions, and SFAS No. 132R, Employers' Disclosures about Pensions and Other Postretirement Benefits, as amended.
 For defined benefit plans, under certain circumstances, these statements require liabilities to be recorded on the balance sheet at the present value of these future obligations to employees net of any plan assets.
-The calculation of these liabilities and associated expenses requires the expertise of actuaries and is subject to many assumptions, including life expectancies, present value discount rates, expected long-term rate of return on plan assets, rate of compensation increase and anticipated health care costs.
+The calculation of these liabilities and associated expenses requires the expertise of actuaries and is subject to many assumptions, including life expectancies, present value discount rates, expected long-term rate of return on plan assets, rate of compensation increases and anticipated health care costs.
 Any change in these assumptions can significantly change the liability and associated expenses recognized in any given year.

 Panhandle does not maintain or participate in a defined benefit retirement plan for its employees, but instead provides benefits to substantially all employees under a defined contribution 401(k) plan.
-Under the 401(k) plan, Panhandle provides a matching contribution of 50 percent of the employee's contribution to the 401(k) plan that does not exceed 4 percent of the employee's eligible pay.
-In addition, Panhandle makes additional contributions to the 401(k) plan ranging from 4 to 6 percent of the employee's eligible pay, depending on the employee's age and years of service under a Retirement Power Account benefit.
+Under the 401(k) plan, Panhandle provides a matching contribution of fifty percent of the employee's contribution to the 401(k) plan that does not exceed four percent of the employee's eligible pay.
+Panhandle makes additional contributions to the 401(k) plan with the amount generally varying based on age and years of service under a Retirement Power Account benefit.